Quantcast

 How to Search the Web

-Understanding the technological underpinnings of the Internet and the World Wide Web will enhance ... read more »
+Understanding what the Internet is and how it works can enhance your online ... read more »

-• Search engines allow users to do more than find keywords on Web sites.
-A majority of search engines have features that allow users to search specifically for images, videos, news, blogs, and much more.
+- A majority of search engines have features that allow users to search specifically for images, videos, news, blogs and much more.
 Links to these categories are generally found above the search bar, and need only to be clicked to activate the specialty search features.

-• Each search engine’s index of sites is unique; each has a different formula for spidering through them.
-This means there can be significant variation in the results that different engines will generate for the same search terms.
-For an example of just how different it can be, visit the site Zuula.
+- Each search engine’s index of sites is unique; each has a different formula for spidering through them.
+This means there can be significant variation in the results that different engines generate for the same search terms.
+For example, visit the site Zuula.
 Zuula allows you to search across multiple platforms by putting them all in one location.
 After entering your search term, you'll be given a typical-looking results page.
 What makes it unique is that by clicking the tabs listed across the top of the page, you'll be given the results for your search term on each of the search engines listed.
-Google, Yahoo, MSN, Gigablast, Exalead, Alexa, Accoona, and Mojeek are all in one place.
+Google, Yahoo, Live, Gigablast, Exalead, Alexa, Entireweb, Mahalo and Mojeek are all in one place.

-• Many search engines draw on the technologies of a select few.
-For instance HotBot provides a way to toggle between results on Ask.com, MSN, and the visual search engine lyGo.com.
-AOL Search relies upon Google, and according to Search Engine Watch, the results produced are very similar.
+- Many search engines draw on the technologies of a select few.
+For instance, HotBot provides a way to toggle between results on Yahoo, MSN and the visual search engine Lycos.
+AOL Search relies on Google, and according to Search Engine Watch, the results are very similar.

-• These Picks represent a selection of the best search engines, and are certainly as much as most Web users would need.
+- These sites represent a selection of the best search engines, and are certainly as much as most Web users would need.
 But as this continually updated list on Wikipedia demonstrates, search engines come in all varieties, and their number is vast.

 For an overview …